Min Zhuo: Descending modulation of pain: Iowa 1988-1992

 In 1988, Zhuo joined Jerry Gebhart's laboratory at the University of Iowa as a visiting student.
 He then joined the graduate program as a PhD student.
-Using integrative pharmacological, electrophysiological, and behavioural methods, he discovered a novel descending facilitatory modulation of spinal nociceptive transmission from the RVM.
+Using integrative pharmacological, electrophysiological, and behavioral methods, he discovered a novel descending facilitatory modulation of spinal nociceptive transmission from the RVM.
 Descending facilitation has a general impact on spinal sensory transmission, inducing sensory inputs from cutaneous and visceral organs.
 Recent studies found that descending facilitation is likely activated or to be up-regulated in chronic pain conditions, providing basic evidence for inhibiting descending facilitation to help to relieve chronic pain.

 LTP and memory: Columbia & Stanford 1992-1995

-In 1992, Zhuo graduated from University of Iowa with PhD degree in Pharmacology.
+In 1992, Zhuo graduated from University of Iowa with PhD degree in pharmacology.
 The same year, he joined Eric Kandel's laboratory at Columbia University.
 During this time, Zhuo worked on hippocampal plasticity and showed that carbon monoxide (CO), together with nitric oxide (NO), may serves as retrograde messengers in hippocampal LTP.
 Together with Dr. Yinhe Hu, he further discovered that soluble guanylyl clcyaes (sGC) and cGMP-dependent protein kinase (PKG) act downstream from these diffusible messengers.
 Recent genetic studies confirm the importance of PKGs in central plasticity.
 In 1995, after being offered an independent faculty job at Washington University in St. Louis, Zhuo joined Richard Tsien’s laboratory in Stanford for one year.
 While at Stanford, Zhuo mastered whole-cell patch-clamp techniques and was the first one to show that direct patching of dendrites in isolated hippocampal neuronal preparations.
 Together with Ege Kavalali and Haruhiko Bito, they published together a key study on voltage-gated calcium channels in neuronal dendrites (or called dendrosomes).

 Silent synapses in the cord: St. Louis

-After finishing his postdoctoral training, Zhuo started his own laboratory, in 1996, at Washington University in St. Louis.
+After finishing his postdoctoral training, Zhuo started his own laboratory in 1996, at Washington University in St. Louis.
 He decided to combine his knowledge of pain and synaptic plasticity of hippocampal memory, and explored possible changes in spinal cord dorsal horn.
 With the research assistance of Ms Ping Li, he identified silent synapses in spinal cord dorsal horn, and provided key synaptic mechanisms for possible recruitment of such silent nociceptive pathways in chronic pain conditions.
 It also provided synaptic mechanism for G protein coupled pathways in the facilitatory modulation of spinal sensory transmission.
-He further demonstrated that the interaction between AMPA receptor and PDZ proteins is critical, and inhibiting such interaction provide analgesic effects in animals model of chronic pain.
+He further demonstrated that the interaction between AMPA receptor and PDZ proteins is critical, and inhibiting such interaction provide analgesic effects in animal model of chronic pain.
 He is the founding member of Washington University Pain center, and acted as chief for basic research until he left for Toronto in 2003.